zero-plus-x/neoform/readme.md

 ### `Form`

-Let's add our fields to a simple form:
+Now when the input is ready we can use use it in a form:

 ```js
 import MyInput from '../MyInput';